-Mr. Mortimer Lightwood and Mr. Eugene Wrayburn took a coffee-house dinner together in Mr. Lightwood's office.
+MR. MORTIMER LIGHTWOOD and Mr. Eugene Wrayburn took a coffee-house dinner together in Mr. Lightwood's office.
 They had newly agreed to set up a joint establishment together.
 They had taken a bachelor cottage near Hampton, on the brink of the Thames, with a lawn, and a boat-house, and all things fitting, and were to float with the stream through the summer and the Long Vacation.
 It was not summer yet, but spring; and it was not gentle spring ethereally mild, as in Thomson's Seasons, but nipping spring with an easterly wind, as in Johnson's, Jackson's, Dickson's, Smith's, and Jones's Seasons.
-The grating wind sawed rather than blew; and as it sawed, the saw-dust whirled about the saw-pit.
-Every street was a saw-pit, and there were no top-sawyers; every passenger was an under-sawyer, with the saw-dust blinding him and choking him.
-That mysterious paper currency which circulates in London when the wind blows, gyrated here and there and every where.
+The grating wind sawed rather than blew; and as it sawed, the sawdust whirled about the sawpit.
+Every street was a sawpit, and there were no top-sawyers; every passenger was an under-sawyer, with the sawdust blinding him and choking him.
+That mysterious paper currency which circulates in London when the wind blows, gyrated here and there and everywhere.
 Whence can it come, whither can it go?
-It hangs on every bush, flutters in every tree, is caught flying by the electric wires, haunts every inclosure, drinks at every pump, cowers at every grating, shudders upon every plot of grass, seeks rest in vain behind the legions of iron rails.
+It hangs on every bush, flutters in every tree, is caught flying by the electric wires, haunts every enclosure, drinks at every pump, cowers at every grating, shudders upon every plot of grass, seeks rest in vain behind the legions of iron rails.
 In Paris, where nothing is wasted, costly and luxurious city though it be, but where wonderful human ants creep out of holes and pick up every scrap, there is no such thing.
 There, it blows nothing but dust.
-There, sharp eyes and sharp stomachs reap even the east wind, and get something out The wind sawed, and the saw-dust whirled.
-The shrubs wrung their many hands, bemoaning that they had been over-persuaded by the sun to bud; the young leaves pined; the sparrows repented of their early marriages, like men and women; the colors of the rainbow were discernible, not in floral spring, but in the faces of the people whom it nibbled and pinched. by twilight, enlivened with a glow of Wallsend."
-Vol. XXIX.-No. 172.-М м And ever the wind sawed, and the saw-dust whirled.
+There, sharp eyes and sharp stomachs reap even the east wind, and get something out of it.
+The wind sawed, and the sawdust whirled.
+The shrubs wrung their many hands, bemoaning that they had been over-persuaded by the sun to bud; the young leaves pined; the sparrows repented of their early marriages, like men and women; the colours of the rainbow were discernible, not in floral spring, but in the faces of the people whom it nibbled and pinched.
+And ever the wind sawed, and the sawdust whirled.
 When the spring evenings are too long and light to shut out, and such weather is rife, the city which Mr. Podsnap so explanatorily called London, Londres, London, is at its worst.
 Such a black shrill city, combining the qualities of a smoky house and a scolding wife; such a gritty city; such a hopeless city, with no rent in the leaden canopy of its sky; such a beleaguered city, invested by the great Marsh Forces of Essex and Kent.
-So the two old school-fellows felt it to be, as, their dinner done, they turned toward the fire to smoke.
-Young Blight was gone, the coffee-house waiter was gone, the plates and dishes were gone, the wine was going-but not in the same direction.
-"The wind sounds up here," quoth Eugene, stirring the fire, "as if we were keeping a lighthouse.
+So the two old schoolfellows felt it to be, as, their dinner done, they turned towards the fire to smoke.
+Young Blight was gone, the coffeehouse waiter was gone, the plates and dishes were gone, the wine was going - but not in the same direction.
+"The wind sounds up here," quoth Eugene stirring the fire, "as if we were keeping a lighthouse.
 I wish we were."
 "Don't you think it would bore us?"
 Lightwood asked.